gelambi/piperine/README.md

 input_GCalign_sugars.txt: peak area and retention time of each chromatogram.
 This file was used to align the chromatograms using the package GCalign.
 The standard format is a tab-delimited text file. output.xlsx and output_trans.csv: Aligned chromatograms and extra info about the samples.
 The extra info is required to run the models.

-# Plots and Table folders
+# Plots and Tables folder
 Contain different outputs from the analyses conducted in the scripts.